nguyensjsu/su18-202-got/Project-Journal/ScrumReports/Week 1 - Weekly Scrum Report - Manoj Kumar.md

-# Weekly Scrum Report  --  Detail Scrum Report is in Readme.md file
+# Weekly Scrum Report
+-- We just got one full week so keeping detailed Scrum Report is in Readme.md file.

 ## Stand-up Questions